 Ramps are sold in farmers' markets by the bunch and they look very similar to spring onions.
 What distinguishes them are their broad leaves, purplish stems and pungent garlic smell.
-Look for leaves that are fresh and not wilted.
+Look for leaves without the bulb that are fresh and not wilted.

-If you're lucky enough to be scouting ramps in the wild, look for clumps of broad, smooth leaves growing from the woodland floor.
-Using a trowel, pull back the leaf litter and soil to expose the top of the white bulbs and burgundy stems.
+If you're scouting ramps in the wild, be conscientious.
+Look for clumps of broad, smooth leaves growing from the woodland floor.
+Using a trowel, pull back the leaf litter and soil to expose the top of the white bulbs and burgundy stems and only clip the leaves.
 To confirm that that you've found yourself some ramps, break off a piece of leaf and give it the sniff test.
 Does it smell like onions or garlic?
 Yes?
-Congratulations!
+Good for you.
 But don't get too greedy -- only harvest about 15 to 25 percent of the clump, otherwise there will be no ramps for the next season.
 And only harvest from healthy beds, not areas that have already been overharvested.
 Practice sustainable foraging.